The Benefits of Residential Care

 At Etive House Care Home, our cinema room, games room and communal areas are currently undergoing refurbishment to make it a better home-away-from-home for our residents.
 We are always investing in the home to ensure residents are given the best environment and care possible.

 Our friendly team will be more than happy to answer your questions regarding our care and facilities at Etive House Care Home in Argyll & Bute.
-You can easily contact us by sending us a message at admin@etivehousecare.com or call us on 01631 720278 to talk to one of our brilliant and well-trained staff members.
+You can easily contact us by sending us a message at admin@etivehousecare.com or call us on 01631 720278 to talk to one of our skilled staff members.